The Eosinophilic Gastrointestinal Diseases (EGID) Program is devoted to the comprehensive care and research of children diagnosed with:

 - Lauren Potthoff, PhD - Pediatric Psychologist

-- Maria Manuel-Rubio, MSN, APRN-NP, CPNP - Nurse practitioner
+- Maria Manuel-Rubio, MSN, APRN-NP, CPNP - Nurse Practitioner

-- Jennifer Minges, RN - Nurse Clinician
+- Joyce Chesniak, RN - Nurse Clinician

-- Joyce Chesniak, RN - Nurse clinician
+- Emma Dyer, RN - Nurse Clinician

-- Roberto Peraza, MD - Clinical Research Coordinator
+- Zeinab Dehghani - Clinical Research Coordinator

 The EGID Program also includes allergists from Lurie Children's Division of Allergy & Immunology.